-In 2014 we saw many changes to the PPC advertising industry with new features being launched in AdWords and Bing.
+In 2014 we saw many changes to the PPC (Pay Per Click) advertising industry with new features being launched in Google Ads and Bing Ads.
 2015 will be no different.
 Advertisers will be launching more shopping campaigns, increasing their usage of remarketing ads, utilizing pay-to-play ads and developing campaigns specifically for mobile devices.
 Here are my 4 predictions for 2015 advertising trends…

 1. More Product Ads